About post-secondary

 College

-Colleges tend to be smaller institutions and offer a variety of programs including continuing education, undergraduate, and higher-level credentials.
+Colleges tend to be smaller institutions and offer a variety of programs including continuing education, and undergraduate programs.
 Some also offer courses and programs in trades.
 You can expect smaller class sizes, more one-on-one interaction with your instructor, industry-experienced instructors, hands-on learning, and community involvement.
 Colleges tend to have lower tuition fees, are regionally accessible, and some offer on-campus student residences.

 Institute